Explore Louisiana with a private car and driver on a new itinerary from Audley Travel

 Audley’s specialists say that no trip to Louisiana is complete without visiting one of the wildlife and birdlife-rich swamps.
 The Atchafalaya Basin is one of the most eco-diverse swamps in the USA, with bald cypress trees rising above the murky waters and alligators resting on the banks.
 Travelling on a small boat tour, clients head out onto the water to discover the hidden corners of the basin looking for over 38 species of bird, curious alligators, playful beavers and otters and grazing deer.

 Will Scott, Product Manager for the USA at Audley Travel, says: “Our USA self-drive itineraries are generally very popular with clients, but we appreciate that many will welcome the chance to be driven on their trip.
-Louisiana was the ideal place to develop an itinerary based on travel by private transfer - with direct flights from London to New Orleans and no need to drive, clients can spend more time tasting their way around the culinary pleasures of America's Deep South.”
+Louisiana was the ideal place to develop an itinerary based on travel by private transfer — with direct flights from London to New Orleans and no need to drive, clients can spend more time tasting their way around the culinary pleasures of the American South.”

 An 11-day tailor-made trip, Exploring Cajun Country, costs from £3,205 per person (based on two sharing) and includes flights, private transfers, accommodation and excursions.
 For more information visit audleytravel.com/USA or call 01993 838 755.